Cooperation with International Organizations (UNESCO,UNU)

 UNESCO was founded in 1946 as a specialized agency of the United Nations based on the ideal that peace must be founded upon the intellectual and moral solidarity of mankind.
 Since its foundation, UNESCO has worked continually to promote world peace through international cooperation in the fields of education, science, culture and communication.
 Japan joined UNESCO in 1951.

-- Inscription of “Yama, Hoko, Yatai, float festivals in Japan” on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity (Statement by Foreign Minister Fumio Kishida) (December 1, 2016)
+- Inscription of “Furyu-odori: Ritual Dances Imbued with People’s Hopes and Prayers” on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity (Statement by Foreign Minister HAYASHI Yoshimasa) (November 30, 2022)

 2 Cooperation with the United Nations University

-Construction of the United Nations University Headquarters, which was completed in 1992, was carried out with the full cooperation of the Government of Japan, which also extends various types of support to the management and academic research of the university.
+Construction of the UNU Headquarters building, which was completed in 1992, was carried out with the full cooperation of the Government of Japan, which also provides various types of support for the University’s management and academic research.

-The Ministry of Foreign Affairs intends to continue its support for research activities addressing global problems, capacity development and dissemination of knowledge being carried out by the United Nations University with a focus on three following thematic clusters:
+The Ministry of Foreign Affairs intends to continue its support for research activities addressing global problems, capacity development, and dissemination of knowledge being carried out by UNU under the following research themes: